Table Manners: Mealtime Conversation

 It seems to me that the majority of people in civilized countries grew up being taught how to behave at the table.

-- Don't talk about disgusting things, such as the other end of the digestive process or Uncle Sal's hernia surgery
+- Don't talk about disgusting things, such as the other end of the digestive process or your Uncle's hernia surgery.

 What to Discuss While Eating